Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 6. How have interest rates changed during the past year?

 Following the increase in the Bank of England Base Rate in November 2017, the Society increased its standard variable rates with effect from 1 December 2017.
 The interest rates that have applied to your individual mortgage during 2017 are shown within your mortgage statement.

 7. What can I do if I anticipate having problems in meeting my mortgage payments?

-If you anticipate, or do experience, any difficulty in maintaining your mortgage payments we will always try to assist.
-It is important that you contact us as early as possible if you think that you may have a problem.
-There may be ways that we can help depending on your individual circumstances.
-Please call our Statement Enquiries Team on 03450 540 911.
+If you experience any difficulty in meeting your regular mortgage payments, it is important you contact us as early as possible and we will always try to assist.
+There may be a number of ways we can help, depending on your individual circumstances.
+Please call us on 0113 225 7972.*

 8. I have an interest only mortgage and I am concerned about repaying my outstanding loan, what options are available to me?

 If you don’t have a repayment strategy in place to repay the mortgage balance at the end of the mortgage term you should contact us as soon as possible to discuss the options available to you, before your mortgage comes to an end (the mortgage term expires).

 Please see the Your Mortgage webpages for further information.

 We are here to help, so please call the Statement Enquiries Team on 03450 540 911* and we will be happy to assist.
 Alternatively, please contact us through our contact details page